christoaluckal/elevation-infer/README.md

 # elevation-infer

+This code uses an Orthomosaic Image, Digital Elevation Model and Digital Terrain Model to determine the height of buildings present in the Region of Interest determined by the user.

 ## Area processing
 `python3 driver_files/driver.py <image> <DEM> <DTM>` to execute default<br>
 `python3 driver_files/driver.py <image> <DEM> <DTM> custom` to execute with custom parameters<br>